jina-ai/jina/docs/fundamentals/flow/create-flow.md

 (restart-flow)=
 ## Restart

-While developing your Flow, it can be useful to have the Flow be restarted automatically as you keep applying changes to the Flow YAML.
+While developing your Flow, it can be useful to have it restart automatically as you change the Flow YAML.

-For this you can use the `restart` argument for the Flow so that it watches changes in the configuration YAML code and makes sure that the Flow is restarted with the new configuration.
+For this you can use the Flow's `restart` argument to restart the Flow with the updated configuration every time you change the YAML configuration.

 ````{admonition} Caution
 :class: caution